Renewable energies

 One megawatt hour is 1000 kilowatt hours.
 Just one kilowatt hour is enough to listen to the radio for 100 hours.

-Part of our sustainability strategy is to use the expansion of renewable energies and the company's expertise in this field for our own benefit.
+As part of our 2030 strategy, we want to use the expansion of renewable energies and the company's energy expertise to our own advantage.
 Within the company, an initiative is focusing on the construction and utilization of the Group's own PV systems, which we are installing on office roofs and open grounds.
 We can use the solar power we generate for ourselves and thus become less dependent on energy suppliers – at our locations and on our construction sites.

 STRABAG has been operating near-surface, medium-depth and deep geothermal energy up to 4,200 meters for many years.
 Generating energy from geothermal energy is a central component of Strategy 2030.
 The geothermal power plant operated by Silenos Energy, a subsidiary of STRABAG, in Garching an der Alz in Bavaria, is the first in the company's history.
 STRABAG Umwelttechnik GmbH designed, planned and implemented the above-ground plant construction.